kentjhall/choochoo/index.markdown

    - It's recommended that you approach your own logging this way as well, if any; however, this is not required.

+   - Neither `traind` nor any spawned child processes (except `agetty`) should take on a controlling terminal at any point—make sure you always `open(2)` the terminal device with any necessary flag(s) to keep it this way.

 - You must wait on each boot script to finish completely.